Created by David E. Kelley

 Let’s just say expectations were not met.

 A major disappointment, considering that Kelley is the wunderkid who created and mostly wrote the always smart, challenging and provocative Picket Fences and the in-yer-face wink-wink nudge-nudge Ally McBeal, and the this-time-it’s-for-real The Practice, and well as several other smarter-than-yer-average-bear shows.

-But Snoops?
 Sorry, it poops.

 GLENN HALL (played by a very pouty-lipped Gina Gershon) ran this high-tech, high-faluting detective agency, along with street-smart (ie: black) partner ROBERTA YOUNG (Paula Jai Parker) and token beefcake technician MANNY LOTT (Danny Nucci).
 They’re big on electronic surveillance, wiretaps, computer hackings, bugs and breaking-and-entering, but they don’t seem overly concerned with the law, or even ethics.
 Business is booming, and they’re looking to hire another op.
 So along comes straitlaced, strictly by-the-book ex-cop DANA PLANT (Paula Marshall), looking for a job.

 And prettiness.
 All those people are so gosh-darn… pretty?
 Even Gina Gershon, who plays Glenn, which surprised me.
 I always used to think of her as sexy as all hell, but never really pretty.
 But here she’s pretty enough–and vapid enough–to be a Barbie.
 Like they sanded down her rough edges to make her look more, uh, generic?